 Don’t put yourself in a position of urgency by leaving your current position too quickly or rushing your new venture.

 You’ll need the help of many professionals like a financial advisor, a lawyer, and a real estate agent.
 Be realistic about all the costs you’ll incur, including construction, technology, and communication.

 Undercapitalization is one of the primary reasons for business failure.
 If you require a lender to start your practice, keep in mind that you might have to ask for more at some point.

 Crunch all the numbers more than once.
-Figure out construction costs, the equipment you’ll need, what services you’ll be offering, marketing costs, how many staff you’ll hire right away, and the many other financial details of things you’ll have to pay for, based on how your dentist’s office is run.
+Figure out construction costs, the equipment you’ll need, what services you’ll be offering, marketing costs, how many staff you’ll hire right away, and the many other financial details of things you’ll have to pay for.
+This is based on how your office will run.

 Don’t ask your lender for any more or any less than you need.
 Too little will sink your ship, and too much can also put you in the danger zone.

 Project all your worst and best-case scenarios, financially, at least for the first year.

 In Denver, Colorado, Advantage Insurance Solutions is a premier independent insurance company.
 Count on our staff to help you with dental insurance.
 Call (720) 221-8168 or text us right away.